Th3S4mur41/th3s4mur41.me/README.md

 This repository hosts the code which powers the https://th3s4mur41.me website.

+## ♿ Accessibility Testing

+This repository includes automated accessibility testing using GitHub Actions.
+The testing runs automatically after deployments and can also be triggered manually.

+**Features:**

+- 🔍 Automatic sitemap-based URL discovery
+- 🤖 AI-powered accessibility analysis with GitHub's scanner
+- 📝 Automated issue creation and PR comments
+- 🎯 WCAG 2.1 AA compliance testing

 ## Assets & Design

 Assets and design belong to [Th3S4mur41](https://github.com/Th3S4mur41/)